Skip Navigation

 With contributions from Katie Yahnke and Eric McDonald.

 Between malware, ransomware, and advanced persistent threats (APTs), the cyber threat landscape can be intimidating.
 All three pose a significant risk for businesses everywhere.
-Defending against these threats is vital, but to do so effectively, you need to know what you’re dealing with.
+Defending against these threats is vital, but you need to know what you’re dealing with.

 In this blog, you’ll learn about the key differences between malware, ransomware, and APTs, how they target businesses, and steps you can take to stay aware and ahead of these cyber threats.

-The term malware is short for malicious software, and like the name suggests, refers to any software designed to damage, disrupt, or provide unauthorized access to IT networks.
-Malware encompasses a wide variety of software types—including ransomware—and the exact one an attacker uses will depend on their goals.
+The term malware is short for malicious software, and as the name suggests, refers to any software designed to damage, disrupt, or provide unauthorized access to IT networks.
+Malware encompasses various software types—including ransomware—and the exact one an attacker uses will depend on their goals.

-In fact, much of the software used in an APT is malware, too.
-Because ransomware and APTs are urgent threats in their own right, they’re often defined independent of malware; you can read more about them further along in this post.
+Much of the software used in an APT is malware, too.
+Because ransomware and APTs are urgent threats in their own right, they’re often defined as independent of malware; you can read more about them further in this post.

 Other common types of malware include: